mttr/rusql/README.md

 # rusql

-A naive RDBMS written in Rust.
+A naive, SQL based RDBMS written in Rust.

-My current intentions for this project is to expand upon my pathetically lacking knowledge of SQL and databases in general, while having a bit of fun with Rust.
+My current intentions for this project are to expand upon my pathetically lacking knowledge of SQL, while having a bit of fun with Rust.

+Based (very loosely) on SQLite, using SQLite's [understanding of SQL](https://www.sqlite.org/lang.html) as a sort of spec.

+Uses [rust-peg](https://github.com/kevinmehall/rust-peg) to generate the parser.

 ## Example